mungewell/pico-irig/README.md

 The Encoder state machine monitors the outputs from the FIFO, and uses these to produce the modulation.

-The duration of the Encoder state machine's code is one 'symbol', ie 12 SM clock periods.
+The duration of the Encoder state machine's code is one 'symbol', ie 12 SM-clock periods.

 ## Modulator